teamniteo/handbook/roles/support.md

 3. Try to reply to customers as soon as possible.
 Support tickets should be closed within 8 hours on weekdays and within 24 hours on weekends.
 So if you can, check support for urgent issues (starred) on Saturdays and Sundays.

 4. Do not leave the customer without a reply for more than one work day.
-If nothing else, let him know we're looking into the issue.
+If nothing else, let them know we're looking into the issue.
 Nothing is worse than being ignored by support staff when you have issues.

 5. Try to close tickets with just a single email instead of bouncing multiple emails with the user.
 That means be concise and resourceful.